 Eli snorted.
 "They really sheltered you, huh?"
 Sheltered.
 I crossed my arms.
 I was most definitely not sheltered.
 Kept in the dark a little… maybe.
 But certainly not sheltered.
 "Listen, I can help you out.
 Let me take you out to a rave."

 "That's okay."
 I reached down for a new paper towel, feeling his fingers wrap gently around my wrist to get my attention.
 I gasped out of instinct, our eyes meeting.
 You're safe a voice in my head whispered.
 It was dark out – well, getting dark, but the lights from my porch were flickering off of his eyes.
 They were a green color.
 They reminded me of the leaves on the trees in springtime.
 I immediately turned away, not wanting to start blushing.

 "Okay, not a rave.
 But let me take you out somewhere."

 "Why?"
 I whispered, and Eli shrugged.

 "This is my only weekend before summer school.
 Plus I want to be the first guy in Ventura to take you out.
-If I don't, and we don't mesh well, then I won't bother.
-But if we do mesh well, and we don't take the chance then I could let some other asshole mesh well with you and you see; I wouldn't like that very much."
+I want to see if we are good together.
+If we don't go out together, I lose the chance of seeing if we are.
+And if we don't go out together, then I could let some other asshole mesh well with you and you see; I wouldn't like that very much."